Instrumental variables with unordered treatments: Theory and evidence from returns to fields of study

-A central question is when the bias in Proposition \ref{th:theorem-only-next-best} is large.
+A central question for empirical researchers is when the bias in Proposition \ref{th:theorem-only-next-best} is likely to be large.
 To answer this question, it is useful to observe that the two bias terms in equation \ref{eq:full-next-best} are the products of a difference in causal effects and a defier weight consisting of the product of the propensities of irrelevance defiers divided by the difference between complier and defier propensity products.

 Note that as long as $P(C_{1})P(C_{2})>2\times P(ID_{1})P(ID_{2})$ the weight $\omega_{1}$ is below 1.
 This will occur when there are many compliers relative to defiers.
-When the weight is below 1, the corresponding bias term will always be smaller than the difference in causal effects.
+When the weight is below 1, the bias will always be smaller than the difference in causal effects.
 Due to the product structure ($\omega_{j}\times\Delta_{j}$) the bias due to violations of the irrelevance assumption will be very small when both $\omega_{j}$ and $\Delta_{j}$ are small.
-Conversely, in order for a large bias to occur, there needs to be both many defiers relative to compliers and a large difference in causal effects between the different groups.
+Conversely, in order for a large bias to occur, there needs to be both many defiers relative to compliers and a large difference in causal effects between the compliers and the irrelevance defiers.